theguega/neural-mpc/docs/main.typ

 == Custom Multi-Layer Perceptron (MLP)

 We implemented a custom feedforward network to explore the impact of model capacity on cloning accuracy.
 This model processes the flat input vector through a series of fully connected linear layers with ReLU activations.
 We conducted an architectural search by varying:
-  - Depth: Number of hidden layers.
+  - Depth: Number of hidden layers
   - Width: Number of neurons per layer
 This memory-less architecture captures and learns directly the mapping from the current state and target to the required control action.